Understanding the Causes Behind the Bitcoin Crash

 Environmental Activism and Bitcoin’s Reputation

-• Activists and regulators around the world started pushing for stricter regulations on Bitcoin’s mining process due to its high carbon footprint, which further added to the selling pressure.
+Activists and regulators around the world began pushing for stricter regulations on Bitcoin’s mining process due to its high carbon footprint.
+This growing environmental concern added additional selling pressure on Bitcoin, compounding the effects of the Bitcoin Crash.

 Market Sentiment and Media Influence